Numrahmubeen/TodoApiWithAuth/README.md

 run npm start in cmd at the folder location and observe log to know about running Port
 # graphql>mutation.js & queries.js files contain all of the mutatation and queries respectively

-- "http://localhost:4000/auth/signup" with ( email, name, password) from the request will register new user
-- "http://localhost:4000/auth/login" with ( email, password) from the request will login and send token and user info -That token will be send for following request inside header
+-That token will be send for following request inside header

     - mutation{